Dungiven GAC

-2017 Championship Football

 History

 The club is named after Saint Canice, who was born in 516AD in Cianachta Glenn Geimin, which is now the barony of Keenaght, which includes Dungiven.
 Although the club, St Canice's, was founded in 1943 there is firm evidence that Gaelic games were played in Dungiven over a century before that.
 The first record of Gaelic football played by a Dungiven team was a match on 9 April 1922 against Creggan (from Faughanvale Parish).
 The Dungiven team of that time played under the name of John Mitchel's GFC and they clinched the North Derry League that year.

-The 1930s
+1930s

 After a few years there was a dormant period, but during the mid-1930s there was a resurgence of local interest in Gaelic football.
 The local curate, Father Colm McGoldrick, who in 1936 was made chairman of the refounded North Derry Board, encouraged the Dungiven players to regroup.
 Consequently, a meeting was called in May 1936, in McKenna's store (Groogans Lower Main Street) to set up a club.
 A committee was elected: chairman – Fr McGoldrick, secretary – Gerry McCloskey and treasurer – P. Conway.

 Bob Hasson kindly donated £5.00 cash to buy jerseys.
 A set of green and gold quarters jerseys were bought.
 Matches were played on a field belonging to Joe O'Neill which was situated on the Garvagh Road about one mile from the town.
 In 1936 two major games were played in this field, a County Final between Loup and Park and a County match between Derry and Fermanagh.
 St Canice's Hall was used for social events of the club, ceilidhs etc.

 On 27 May 1937 St Canice's defeated O'Connor's Limavady, at Claudy Green to win the Kerlin Cup.
 Dungiven 3–3, Limavady 1–8, the winning point was scored by the captain Frank McCloskey from a '50'.
 The club acquired Farrens field to play matches, i.e. where Mitchel Park is now situated.
 This pitch was more convenient to the town.

 Father McGoldrick was transferred to Ballinascreen in 1938 and Gerry McCloskey took over as Club chairman, a position he also held in 1939.
 In 1939 Dungiven won the North Derry Championship, beating Limavady at Drumsurn 1–04 to 0–02.
 On this occasion Leo Leonard in goals was the star of the game, pulling off several spectacular saves.
 Dungiven had reached their first ever County Final, the opposition being provided by Magherafelt.
 Ballinascreen won by 3–07 to 1–02.

 In September 1939, with war and the subsequent upheaval worldwide, football locally was forced to take a back seat.
 Many goods became rationed, petrol in particular became very scarce.
 Added to this, there was a large presence of troops stationed in and around Dungiven.
 The local upheaval resulted in tremendous pressure on the club, and in 1939 they were forced to fold.